ml-cube/ml3-platform-docs/md-docs/api/python/client.md

     It can be None if you upload other kinds of data
 * **target**  : data object that contains target data.
     It can be None if you upload other kinds of data
+* **predictions**  : list of data objects that contain prediction data.
+    Each element is a tuple with model_id and data object.
+    It can be None if you upload other kinds of data.
+    Predictions are mandatory for RAG tasks while not permitted for the other TaskType.

 **Returns**